This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Jade Plant (Crassula Ovata)

 The Jade Plant is probably one of the easiest succulents to grow.
 It handles less-than-ideal conditions if you forget to water it.
-You can also propagate it from a single leaf.
-However, it should see some indirect light once in a while for optimal health.
+Propagation from a single leaf is possible.
+Ensure occasional indirect light for optimal health.

 Mistletoe Cactus (Rhipsalis baccifera)